PROFILE

 fruits and vegetables.

-Industry: Types--banking and insurance
+Industry: Types--banking

-(12.5% of GDP), public administration (22% of
+and insurance (12.5% of GDP), public

-GDP), construction and public works,
+administration (22% of GDP), construction and

-manufacturing, commerce, and agriculture.
+public works, manufacturing, commerce, and

-consists of basic commodities, pharmaceutical
+million: consists of basic commodities,

-household effects, hides and skins, and coffee.
+million: re-exports, hides and skins, and coffee

-Major markets (2004)--France, Ethiopia,
+markets (2004)--France,

-Somalia, India, China, and Saudi Arabia and
+Ethiopia, Somalia, India, China, and Saudi

-other Arabian peninsula countries.
+Arabia and other Arabian peninsula countries.

 PEOPLE